vinic-i/vinic-i/README.md

 - 👋 Hi, I’m @vinic-i
-- 👀 I’m interested in games and frontend
 - 🌱 I’m currently learning how to make games for vr
 - 📫 How to reach me 08vinic@gmail.com